typekpb/wtfc/README.md

 Shell script capable of waiting for command execution exit status for specified timeout.

-Works well with:
+Works well with POSIX shells:
-* various OSes: Busybox, Alpine Linux, Debian Linux and OSX
-* as well as various shells: ash, bash, dash, ksh and zsh
+* ash, bash, dash, ksh and zsh on Linux, OSX, Busybox (see our [CI env]((http://travis-ci.org/typekpb/wtfc))).

+Shells we don't support include:
+* tcsh|csh (due to missing function definition support) and fish.

 Usage
 ===